uiua-lang/uiua/site/blog/uiua-0.19.0-text.md

 Uiua 0.19.0 includes a complete rewrite and overhaul of the `# Experimental!` [Geometric Algebra](https://en.wikipedia.org/wiki/Geometric_algebra) system by adding a multivector scalar type for arrays.
 Multivectors are algebraic objects which are useful for doing geoemtric operations in multiple dimensions.
 This includes things like rotations, intersections, and projections.
 Multivectors can be thought of as a sort of superset of complex numbers, but they are also much more.

-Multivector arrays can be created with the [`multivector`](https://uiua.org/docs/multivector) functions.
+Multivector arrays can be created with the [`multivector 𝕍`](https://uiua.org/docs/multivector) functions.
 There is also a full Uiua [Geometric Algebra tutorial](https://www.uiua.org/docs/experimental#geometric-algebra).
 It's end result is this gif of a rotating tesseract!

 ```uiua
 # Experimental!